gantrior/tomas-panik-blog/content/en/posts/custom-gpt-github/index.md

     * Code interpreter
     * Plugins - plugins got kind of deprecated, it is now called "custom Actions"

-What is especially interesting is last part, where it is much easier now to create integrations with custom actions.
-Developers no longer need to create plugin (which was complex process), but it can be now done by anyone.
+What is especially interesting is last part, where creating integrations with custom actions is now much easier.
+Developers no longer need to create plugin (which was complex process), but now, anyone can do it.

-So lets try to build GPT that will help developers with PR reviews.
+So let's try to build GPT that will help developers with PR reviews.

 # Creating GPT
 Starting with custom GPT you must have GPT Plus subscription.
-It can be created by clicking `Explore` and than `Create a GPT`
+It can be created by clicking `Explore` and then `Create a GPT`

 {{< img name="create-a-gpt" lazy=false size="origin" >}}

 # Goal
-Now lets review how we want to use GPT:
+Now let's review how we want to use GPT:

-* I want to paste it GitHub PR Url which I want it to review
+* I want to paste the GitHub PR URL which I want it to review
 * It will download diff of PR using GitHub API (authenticate as me so it will have access even to private repositories)
 * It will review diff, analyze it for bugs, code smells and suggest improvements
 * It will write back those findings and it will ask me if I want to create PR review in pending state using those findings as comments
 * By typing "Yes" it will submit PR review

-So it will be assisting with PR reviews.
-I want to use GPT's comments just as a hint what I should look at, so I will be updating/deleting his comments most of the time.
+In this way, it will assist with PR reviews.
+I want to use GPTs comments just as a hint what I should look at, so I will be updating/deleting his comments most of the time.
 So we must make sure that review submitted to GitHub remains in PENDING state.
 And those comments must be recognizable so will prefix with `By GPT:`.

 # GPT configuration
-So lets go ahead and configure GPT, we will skip GPT Builder and configure everything manually.
+So let's go ahead and configure GPT, we will skip GPT Builder and configure everything manually.

 ## Title and description
 I set following